 In some cases, another rate pool may be created (such as the Wholesale Meter Pool, established by Hydro One Networks Inc.).
 Similar information must be provided for any assigning of costs to non-standard rate pools.

-Exhibit 10 - Rate Design for Uniform Transmission Rates
+Exhibit 10 - Rate Design for Uniform Transmission Rates (UTRs)

 Bill Impact Information

 Each applicant must provide bill impact information including information on the dollar and percentage impact of the application on the average customer’s total bill as well as the percentage impact on transmission rates.